SolidSoils/Arduino/README.md

 1. Firmata protocol implemented, unit- and integration-tested.
 2. I2C protocol implemented and unit-tested.
 3. Serial ASCII protocol implemented and unit-tested.
-4. Interfaces documented.
+4. API fully documented.
-5. IObservable methods implemented.
+5. IObservable methods implemented (not yet unittested or documented).

+## Upcoming
+1. Finish unit tests and documentation for latest additions.
+2. Develop a WPF application demonstrating the library (project Solid.Arduino.Monitor).
+3. Release the first version.

 ## Contributing
 If you discover a bug or would like to propose a new feature,